Sree Poornathrayeesa Temple

+It is believed that childless couples will be blessed with children on praying Poornathrayesan.
+Traditionally, Thrikketta Purappadu day (fourth day of Vrishchikotsavam) sees Poornathrayeesa in opulent majesty, ensconced in a jewel-studded golden accoutrements atop a stately tusker surrounded by 14 elephants while devotees make their offerings in golden pots specially taken out from the temple’s kallara (treasure vault) for the occasion.

+Legend

-Traditions say that Lord Vishnu offered the idol of Sree Poornathrayeesa to Arjuna (the third of the five Pandava brothers), when he sought the help of the Lord to give rebirth to the ten children of a Brahmin.
+Traditions say that Vishnu offered the idol of Poornathrayeesa to Arjuna when he sought the help of the god to give rebirth to the ten children of a Brahmin.
 The ten children and the sacred idol were taken by Arjuna in his chariot and he handed over the children to the Brahmin.
 In memory of this event, a temple was built with a sanctum sanctorum in the form of a chariot.
-Lord Ganesh was sent by Arjuna to search a holy place for the installation of Lord Vishnu.
+Ganesh was sent by Arjuna to search a holy place for the installation of Vishnu.
 Earlier, the idol was kept in a palace which is situated at the west of the main temple and now it is known as Poonithura Kottaram.

-Lord Ganesh, who was attracted by the holiness of the ancient Vedic village, Poornavedapuram (now Tripunithura), tried to occupy the place for himself.
+Ganesh, who was attracted by the holiness of the ancient Vedic village, Poornavedapuram (now Tripunithura), tried to occupy the place for himself.
 However, Arjuna pushed him away to the southern side of the sanctum and installed his idol there.
-This is different from the usual custom, where Lord Ganesh has a separate shrine at the south-western side of the inner prakaram.
+This is different from the usual custom, where Ganesh has a separate shrine at the southwestern side of the inner prakaram.
 As the place was bounded by mustard fields, Arjuna used some mustard seeds to get oil for lighting a lamp.
 A Valia Vilakku is situated in front of the idol; people say that the burnt oil of this traditional lamp contains medicinal value.

-According to legend, it is believed that Sree Poornathrayeesa is the elder brother of the goddesses of Eroor Pisharikovil Temple and Chottanikkara Temple.
-It is also believed that the lord was married to a Namboothiri girl, Nangema, from Vadakkedathu Mana.
-During the annual temple festival occasions, deities from Perumthrikovil Temple (Lord Shiva) and Eroor Pisharikovil Temple (Lakshmi) visit here for their aaraattu and a combined pooja and procession thereafter.
-This is locally called Sankara-Narayana Vilakku (Shiva and Vishnu) and Laksmi-Narayana Vilakku (Goddess Lakshmi and Lord Vishnu).
-The Aaraattu (the holy bath of the deity) of Sree Poornathrayeesa takes place at the temple pond of Chakkamkulangara Shiva Temple, which is situated north-east of the Sree Poornathrayeesa Temple.
+According to legend, it is believed that Poornathrayeesa is the elder brother of the goddess of Eroor Pishari Kovil It is also believed that the lord was married to a Namboothiri girl, Nangema, from Vadakkedathu Mana.
+During the annual temple festival occasions, deities from Perumthrikovil Temple (Shiva) and Eroor visit here for their aaraattu and a combined pooja and procession thereafter.
+This is locally called Sankara-Narayana Vilakku (Shiva and Vishnu) and Laksmi-Narayana Vilakku (Lakshmi and Vishnu).
+The aaraattu of Poornathrayeesa takes place at the temple pond of Chakkamkulangara Shiva Temple, which is situated north-east of the Poornathrayeesa Temple.

 The moolasthaanam or 'origin' is located in Poonithura Sree Krishna Temple, which is 1.5 km west of Sree Poornathrayeesha temple.
 The then-ruler shifted the deity from the place to the existing location.